alexeydubrovsky/camel-integration/README.md

 Use com.ntt.test.route.UseCase1OrderAggregator class for implementation.

 # Use Case #2:
+  Develop a REST API using Apache Camel to find the lowest airline fair price by integrating with multiple airline providers.
+  Also implement integration best practices like exception handling, redelivery, logging etc.

-    Expose a REST API using Apache Camel (you can use any Came REST implementations i.e CXF/Servlet/Undertow) to accept the following XML.
+  2.1: Expose a REST API using Apache Camel (you can use any Camel REST implementations i.e CXF/Servlet/Undertow) to accept the following XML.

-    2.1: Develop an API to expose the below API.

     POST /camel-integration/flights/search
     Body :
     <booking>